rohit-marathe/python-docker/readme.md

 $ git clone https://github.com/rohit-marathe/python-docker.git

 # Install dependencies
-# If you are using pip
+# If you are using pip or pip3
 $ pip install -r requirements.txt

-# If you are using Yarn
+# If you are using python or python3
 $ python app.py

 ```